Al-Ahli Arab Hospital explosion: Evacuation orders

-The day of the explosion
+Day of the explosion

 About 1,000 displaced Gazans remained sheltering on hospital grounds from the ongoing Gaza war, in addition to about 600 patients and staff inside hospital buildings, according to Reverend Sewell from the Diocese of Jerusalem.
 Throughout the day, Hamas published numerous posts on its Telegram channels, providing updates on rocket attacks aimed at Israeli territory.
 The New York Times later concluded that there appears to have been Israeli bombardment in the area, with two explosions visible near the hospital within two minutes of it being struck.